With thanks to the Indian Design Community, where this piece was originally published.

 Lastly, what challenges are you looking forward to in the future?

-The list is long and never-ending, but in the near future, we’re focussed on a few things.
+The list is long and never-ending, but in the near future, we’re focused on a few things.

 - We want to ensure that we walk the talk, and continue to deliver on the promise of a creative workplace where we all come together to do deep, impactful work.
 Building great culture is hard, but sustaining it, even harder.